archphile/thepenguin/content/post/2017-10-04-comparison-between-cd-and-vinyl-masters.md

 	Dr14 T.meter 1.0.16
 	==============================================================================================

-and this is a redbook spectrogram of my favourite song **The Chain**:
+and this is a redbook spectrogram of my favourite songs, **The Chain**:

 ![The Chain - Bad CD Master](/img/the-chain-bad-cd-master.jpg)

-Although I was not very impressed with the sound quality, I always though that this was an acceptable version I really enjoyed listening to......until I listened to an 24/96 **Vinyl Rip**.
+Although I was not very impressed with the sound quality, I always though that this was an acceptable version I really enjoyed listening to......until I listened to a 24/96 **Vinyl Rip**.

 Below you can see the dynamic range of this vinyl rip: